Qizbech Tughuzhuqo: Military service

-Kizbech was against any kind of compromise with Russia.
+Qizbech was against any kind of compromise with Russia.
 In 1838, he launched an attack against the Zhaney Circassians of the Karakuban region, who had sworn allegiance to Russia.
-In April, Kizbech attacked the Georgiy-Afipsky Fortress.
-On October 1, the Cossacks, who could not find a village to attack where they were said to be, started to return and on their way back, they captured a flock of sheep from the Circassians, and accidentally came across to the camp set up by Kizbech with his 100 men on the banks of the Afips River.
+In April, Qizbech attacked the Georgiy-Afipsky Fortress.
+On October 1, the Cossacks, who could not find a village to attack where they were said to be, started to return and on their way back, they captured a flock of sheep from the Circassians, and accidentally came across to the camp set up by Qizbech with his 100 men on the banks of the Afips River.
 The Circassians launched an intense attack to recapture the herd and increased their pressure with the arrival of 500 cavalry, killing several Russian dignitaries, but they retreated because the artillery fire increased their losses.
-In this clash, Kizbech's son Alibiy was shot and seriously wounded, later died from his wound.
-According to James Bell, who was present there, Kizbech was not affected by this and saw it as fate.
+In this clash, Qizbech's son Alibiy was shot and seriously wounded, later died from his wound.
+According to James Bell, who was present there, Qizbech was not affected by this and saw it as fate.
 On October 8, a 2,100-strong Russian detachment decided to return due to bad weather conditions while on its way to attack Circassian villages.
 On the way back, the detachment was ambushed by Circassians but repelled the attack with artillery fire.
-Subsequently, Kizbech’s 200 cavalry attacked separately until they were driven back by artillery fire.
-In this battle, Kizbech was seriously wounded by a gunshot to his right arm and suffered a broken elbow.
+Subsequently, Qizbech's 200 cavalry attacked separately until they were driven back by artillery fire.
+In this battle, Qizbech was seriously wounded by a gunshot to his right arm and suffered a broken elbow.

-According to oral sources, the Shapsugs under the command of Kizbech advanced toward a Cossack fortress to attack.
+According to oral sources, the Shapsugs under the command of Qizbech advanced toward a Cossack fortress to attack.
 The Cossacks in the fortress were prepared for the attack due to information provided by Circassian collaborators who were working to Russians.
 The Circassians launched multiple attacks in groups of dozens but could not capture the fortress.
 They reorganized and withdrew to the Kuban River with their main forces to make decisions to decide whether to continue the assault or not.
-While the wounded and dead were being brought from the battlefield, Kizbech’s son was brought back dead.
-Kizbech’s friend Kerekhuqo advised him to withdraw the army and carry out the procedures for his son’s funeral.
-After thinking in sadness for a while, Kizbech said that the death of a single soldier would not cause the army to retreat.
+While the wounded and dead were being brought from the battlefield, Qizbech's son was brought back dead.
+Qizbech's friend Kerekhuqo advised him to withdraw the army and carry out the procedures for his son's funeral.
+After thinking in sadness for a while, Qizbech said that the death of a single soldier would not cause the army to retreat.
 He turned to his soldiers and said that each of them was like his own son and he grieved for them the same way, then said this was the only thing that could be done for his son.
-Following this, they attacked the fortress again, where the Cossacks who were preparing to pursue the Circassians were located, defeated the Cossack army and in the battle Kizbech was wounded three times and returned to his son’s body.
+Following this, they attacked the fortress again, where the Cossacks who were preparing to pursue the Circassians were located, defeated the Cossack army and in the battle Qizbech was wounded three times and returned to his son's body.